 Early Literacy Tips

 It is never too early to start reading with your child.
 Even young infants can benefit from exposure to books and reading.
 Parents and teachers are essential partners in any child’s development of reading, writing, and language skills which can lead to school success.
-Go to our Literacy Connection website for information on early literacy activities you can do with your child to encourage early literacy skills.
+Please read the following tips and ideas to promote a love of reading in the children in your life!